Saktiawan Sinaga

-Saktiawan Sinaga (born 19 February 1982 in Medan, North Sumatra) is an Indonesian tarkam footballer who plays as a forward in Liga 3 for the club of Medan Utama.
+Saktiawan Sinaga (born 19 February 1982 in Medan, North Sumatra) is an Indonesian former footballer who plays as a forward who currently head coach of Tiga Naga.

 Personal life

 His parents are Sudin Sinaga (father) and Sulastri (mother).
 He has 2 children with his wife Nadila Soraya Lubis, they are Sheva Nazua Sinaga (4 years) and Deryl Syuza (5 months).
 Normally, people call him Sakti or Wawan.

 Club career

-On 5 May 2009, when playing with Persik Kediri against Persija Jakarta, suddenly he fell unconscious and stretch to the edge of the pitch.
+On 5 May 2009, when playing with Persik Kediri against Persija Jakarta, suddenly he fell unconscious and stretched to the edge of the pitch.
 After remaining unconscious for 2 minutes, he was carried to Narrow Hospital, RSUD Gambiran.

-He was diagnosed with a heart disease, high cholesterol, and exhaustion from play Persik Kediri against Deltras Sidoarjo on 1 May 2009.
+He was diagnosed with heart disease, high cholesterol, and exhaustion from playing Persik Kediri against Deltras Sidoarjo on 1 May 2009.
 In December 2014, he was reported to have joined Perseru Serui.

 On January 20, 2015, he signed with Pusamania and was assigned the number 20.